k2view-academy/K2View-Academy/articles/08_globals/02_globals_use_cases.md

 import static com.k2view.cdbms.usercode.lu.<LU name>.Globals.*;
 </code></pre>

-When opening an [LU function](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/08_project_functions.md) or a Web Service in Fabric, a list of all Globals is displayed in the **Objects** tab in the left panel of the window.
+When opening a function or a Web Service in Fabric, a list of all Globals is displayed in the **Objects** tab in the left panel of the window.
 * Globals defined in LU Globals or in Shared Globals are available for use in LU Functions.
 * Globals that are only defined in Shared Globals are available for use in Web Services.